rustaceanrob/kyoto/CHECKLIST.md

 - [x] Persist to storage
   - [x] Determine if the block hash or height should be the primary key
   - [x] Speed up writes with pointers
-  - [x] Add "write volatile" to write over heights
+  - [x] Add method to write over heights in reorg
+  - [x] Move headers to DB when the `BTreeMap` is large
 - [x] Exponential backoff for locators

 #### Filters